1ncontinentia/INC_Scripts_A3/README.md

 Get close enough to an enemy unit and order them to surrender; whether they do surrender depends on a number of factors, including their morale, whether you have taken them by surprise, their weapon, your weapon, its health, and how close you are when you tell them to surrender.

-Ambush a patrol and under certain conditions, they might make a tactical withdrawal, give up and run or even drop their weapons and put their hands up.
+Ambush a patrol and if they are outnumbered, suprised or unskilled, they might make a tactical withdrawal, give up and run or even drop their weapons and put their hands up.

 Keep an eye on surrendered units, you never know what they might try.